Joshua-Moe/Project_04-CordClamping/README.md

 Umbilical cord clamping is a routine procedure performed immediately after childbirth.
 The timing of cord clamping has been a subject of debate in recent years, with potential implications for neonatal health outcomes.

 **Overview**
+To analyze the relationship between the timing of umbilical cord clamping and neonatal survival outcomes using a combination of traditional statistical methods and machine learning techniques.